codefresh-io/cli-v2/docs/commands/cli-v2_cluster_add.md

 ### Options

 ```
+      --annotation stringArray   Set metadata annotations (e.g. --annotation key=value)
       --context string           The name of the kubeconfig context to use
       --dry-run
   -h, --help                     help for add
       --kubeconfig string        Path to the kubeconfig file to use for CLI requests.
+      --label stringArray        Set metadata labels (e.g. --label key=value)
       --name string              Name of the cluster.
 If omitted, will use the context name
   -n, --namespace string         If present, the namespace scope for this CLI request
 ```

 ### Options inherited from parent commands